 With annual revenues of 1.3 billion euro, Nederlandse Loterij (NLO) is the largest lottery and gaming organisation in the Netherlands, making a significant impact on Dutch society.
 NLO provides a variety of games, including traditional lottery, sports betting, and instant games, offering attractive, regulated chances to Dutch players.

-Every year, NLO gives almost all of its profits to the Dutch sporting community via the organization NOC*NSF.
-These funds support 18 good causes in the field of health, exercise and welfare.
-In addition, proceeds are also given to the larger Dutch society via the Ministry of Finance.
+Each year, NLO donates nearly all its profits to the Dutch sporting community through the organisation NOC*NSF.
+These funds benefit 18 good causes in the realms of health, exercise, and welfare.
+Additionally, proceeds are channelled to the broader Dutch society via the Ministry of Finance.